westoncb/nonlinear-optics-sandbox/README.md

 npm run dev
 ```

-Visit the live demo: https://westoncb.github.io/nonlinear-optics-sandbox/

 ---

 ## Project Overview

-The goal of the project has been to get an intuitive high-level sense of how nonlinear optical fields evolve in the context of an optimization process which attempts to control their characteristics in various ways.
-The simulation attempts to be as detailed as possible while remaining real-time; it has been designed to capture a wide breadth of nonlinear effects in attempt to give a holistic view (vs. specialized).
-The interface provides three synchronized views: the two evolving optical fields and the spatial distribution of optical properties within the lens (refractive index, nonlinearities, etc.) which updates in real time as the ADAM optimizer explores the parameter space.
-The "lens" rendering only gives an overview of its structure and would need to be augmented with more specialized displays of its various properties for finer analysis.
-The choice to include SHG as a second field is somewhat arbitrary, and a four-wave mixing setup might be a more interesting future direction.
+This project explores the control of nonlinear dynamics through a concrete implementation in optics.
+The heart of the system is a real-time simulation of two coupled optical fields (fundamental and second-harmonic) interacting with an adaptive optical medium whose properties are continuously adjusted by an optimization process.
+The simulation takes place within a configurable reflective cavity with detailed boundary modeling.

+Key aspects of the implementation:

+1. **Physical Simulation**: The simulation implements a rich set of nonlinear optical effects (Kerr, χ(2), birefringence, etc.) while maintaining real-time performance.
+This creates a complex yet controllable dynamical system with multiple competing nonlinear processes.

+2. **Optimization Framework**: An ADAM optimizer continuously updates the spatial distribution of optical properties (refractive index, nonlinearities) based on observed field characteristics.
+This creates a feedback loop between the nonlinear dynamics and the controlling medium.

+3. **Visualization**: The interface provides three synchronized views:
+   - The fundamental field evolution
+   - The second-harmonic field evolution
+   - The spatial distribution of optical properties, updating in real-time as the optimizer explores the parameter space

+While second-harmonic generation was chosen as the coupling mechanism between fields, the framework could be adapted for other nonlinear interactions (e.g., four-wave mixing).
+The essential pattern—optimization attempting to guide coupled nonlinear fields through parameter adjustment—remains the same.

 ---